7 Ways to Increase Organic Reach on Social Media

 Just as it is important to create high quality content to improve organic search engine results, high quality posts have a greater impact than low-quality ones, especially on Facebook.
 You want to avoid any posts that could be seen as spam, as will those that receive negative feedback.
 In general, people respond better to high quality content, so it is also important to have it on other social media sites, such as Twitter and LinkedIn.

 So what is high quality content?
 It is content that is more than just barely veiled marketing and advertising copy.
 This content provides something of real value to your followers.
 The value could be informative, but it could also simply make your followers feel better such as a humorous post or an uplifting thought.
 It should be appropriate to the medium, be well written and be the right length.
-You might need to hire an article writer to ensure you create the best content.
+You might need to hire an article writer to ensure you create the best content to get the most social media reach.

-2. Create Relevant Content For Your Target Audience
+2. Create Relevant Social Media Content For Your Target Audience

-Adding images and other media to your posts greatly helps with your organic reach.
+Adding images and other media to your posts greatly helps with your organic reach on social media.
 People are attracted to visuals more than text, so it increases the chance of users seeing the post.
 Additionally, Facebook sees images and videos as top priority, so these posts have a higher rating than text-only posts, improving your rating already.
 Twitter may not have the same algorithm, but photos and other media still improves the likelihood of followers seeing your posts.

 Another way to help improve your organic reach on social media is to change up your posts.
 If you always post the same sort of information, your audience will quickly tire of it, reducing engagement.
 To help you do this, create a content development strategy that follows a certain plan that includes a variety of post types.
-For example, you could have a strategy that includes a cycle of posting a pitch of some type, personal development posts, a link to a blog, something that directly engages users, information about data or research in your field, and then something fun such as relevant memes, videos or songs that your followers may like, as long as it remains true to your brand.
+For example, you could have a strategy that includes a cycle of posting a pitch of some type, personal development posts, a link to a blog, something that directly engages users, information about data or research in your field, and then something fun such as relevant memes, videos or songs that your followers may like.

 5. Include Hashtags and Influencers